-- Maximum financing amount is \$5 million, with \$1 million of each financing agreement eligible for a claim in the case of a charge-off. - Credit enhancement structure for deed-restricted affordable properties: - The first \$200,000 of the first two financed projects will be credit enhanced at 30% of the claimeligible amount, and 15% for subsequent projects. - The remaining \$200,000 to \$800,000 of the financed amount shall receive a 5% credit enhancement. - Credit enhancement structure for market rate properties: - o The first \$50,000 of each financed amount will be credit enhanced at 20%. - o The next \$950,000 shall receive a 5% credit enhancement. - Fixed or variable rates allowed - No underwriting requirements imposed on the Finance Company - Designed to integrate with existing affordable multifamily housing energy programs such as the Low-Income Weatherization Program (LIWP) and Solar On Multifamily Affordable Homes (SOMAH)
+- Maximum financing amount is \$5 million, with \$1 million of each financing agreement eligible for a claim in the case of a charge-off. - Credit enhancement structure for deed-restricted affordable properties: - The first \$200,000 of the first two financed projects will be credit enhanced at 30% of the claimeligible amount, and 15% for subsequent projects. - The remaining financed amount, up to an additional \$800,000, shall receive a 5% credit enhancement. - Credit enhancement structure for market rate properties: - The first \$50,000 of each financed amount will be credit enhanced at 20%. - The next \$950,000 shall receive a 5% credit enhancement. - Fixed or variable rates allowed - No underwriting requirements imposed on the Finance Company - Designed to integrate with existing affordable multifamily housing energy programs such as the Low-Income Weatherization Program (LIWP) and Solar On Multifamily Affordable Homes (SOMAH)